RileyKenyon/docker-ros2/README.md

 We're able to use github workoflows to publish to the github container registry [ghcr.io](ghcr.io) - see the file `.github/workflows/deploy-image.yml` for details and [this guide](https://docs.github.com/en/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions) for more information.

+This workflow publishes an image to the container registry whenever a commit is pushed to the `release` branch.

 Docker has some good example workflows using the GitHub Actions https://docs.docker.com/build/ci/github-actions/examples/